theforeman/foreman_default_hostgroup/README.md

 hostgroup.
 Leaving this blank disables the plugin.
 Nested Hostgroups should be specified with the full label, e.g. `Base/Level1/Level2`

-Once set, any upload to `/fact_values/create` for a Host with no Hostgroup set will cause the Hostgroup to be set to the value in the Settings.
-THis happens *before* the ENC data is downloaded, meaning it applies for a Host's very first run.
+Once set, any fact upload to `/api/hosts/facts` for a Host with no Hostgroup set will cause the Hostgroup to be set to the value in the Settings.
+This happens *before* the ENC data is downloaded, meaning it applies for a Host's very first run.